Rwezamenyo

-Rwezamenyo is a sector (umurenge) in the Kigali Province, Nyarugenge district, Rwanda.
+Rwezamenyo is a sector (umurenge) in the City of Kigali, Nyarugenge District, Rwanda.
 It is located in the southwest part of the city of Kigali.

+Geography

+It has an elevation of 1524 meters.
+It is, as of 2026, the smallest sector by square kilometers in Rwanda with an area of 1.027 square kilometers.

 Demographics

-In 2012, its population was 16,763 inhabitants.
+In 2012, its population was 16,763 inhabitants, and a gender ratio of 8,718 male to 8,045 females.

 According to the 2022 census, the sector had a total population of 14,754 inhabitants, including 7,556 males and 7,198 females.

 The Rwanda Environment Management Authority has hypothesized that the high male-to-female ratio is due to a tendency for men to migrate to the city in search of work outside the agricultural sector, while their wives remained in a rural home.

 Approximately one quarter of the population (24.1%) is under 15, and 73.3% is between the age of 14 and 64; 2.6% are over the age of 64.

+It is the second smallest by population in Kigali only being beaten out by the Kikukiro Sector, in the Kicukiro District.

 Sectors

 Nyarugenge district is divided into 10 sectors (imirenge): Gitega, Kanyinya, Kigali, Kimisagara, Mageragere, Muhima, Nyakabanda, Nyamirambo, Nyarugenge, and Rwezamenyo.

+Cells

+The sector is divided into the following cells: Kabuguru i, Kabuguru ii, Rwezamenyo i, and Rwezamenyo ii.